exercism/cpp/docs/TESTS.md

 generate compile time errors.
 Once the errors are fixed make will build and run the tests.

-#### Windows with Visual Studio 2013
+#### Windows with Visual Studio 2017

-The generator name for CMake is `Visual Studio 12`.
-The same generator supports all editions of Visual Studio 2013: Express, Professional, Ultimate, etc.
+The generator name for CMake is `Visual Studio 15`.
+The same generator supports all IDE editions of Visual Studio 2017: Community, Professional, and Enterprise.
 Assuming the current exercise is `bob` and we're in the exercise folder:

 ```
 > copy nul: bob.h
 > copy nul: bob.cpp
 > mkdir build
 > cd build
-> cmake -G "Visual Studio 12" ..
+> cmake -G "Visual Studio 15" ..
 ```

 This example shows creating empty files for the implementation before running CMake.

-On Linux and MacOS boost packages install the headers and libraries to a standard global location on the system.
-On Windows, you unpack the binaries wherever you like or build from source wherever you like and there is no standard install location on the system.

-If you get complaints from CMake about not being able to find Boost, you need to supply additional arguments to tell CMake where to find it by setting the `BOOST_INCLUDEDIR` variable on the command-line.
-Here is an example using the Visual Studio 2013 generator:
+If you installed boost to the default location, Cmake may be able to find it for you automatically.
+If it can't find it, you will need to need to supply additional arguments to tell CMake where to find it by setting the `BOOST_INCLUDEDIR` variable on the command-line.
+Here is an example using the Visual Studio 2017 generator:

 ```
-> cmake -G "Visual Studio 12" -DBOOST_INCLUDEDIR:PATH=D:/Code/boost/boost_1_59_0 ..
+> cmake -G "Visual Studio 15" -DBOOST_INCLUDEDIR:PATH=D:/Code/boost/boost_1_59_0 ..
 ```

 **Note:** Path locations passed to CMake always use slash (`/`) as the